ThePrimeagen/rust-for-typescript-devs/lessons/01-introduction/D-rust-basics.md

 ### Unwrap
 when you are new to rust, `unwrap`s are your friend.
-You will end up using them a lot because you don't know the language / tools available to you yet. are starting out.
+You will end up using them a lot because you don't know the language / tools available to you yet.
 Often you feel like you don't know how to handle some basic operations and unwrap can be your friend.

+You learn by doing, you learn better by doing wrong

 But!!! if you unwrap an Error or an undefined, your program crashes... so... don't do it.